-- When a draft item of patient information has been created, you should complete a 'Self-auditing Checklist' and send this and the draft to the patient information office (ghn- tr.patient.information@nhs.net) - The author needs to be certain that the proposed information is not duplicating existing trust patient information - All new items of patient information are reviewed by a small number of staff and Foundation Trust members who volunteer their services as Patient Information reviewers.
-The reviewers are looking at the item's readability and whether it is in keeping with the Trust's patient information policy - Existing items coming up to their 3 year review that need only minor changes are reviewed by the team, while those requiring major changes are reviewed by Patient Information reviewers - Feedback will be put into a clear format and sent to you for consideration.
+- When a draft item of patient information has been created, you should complete a 'Self-auditing Checklist' and send with the draft to ghn-tr.patient.information@nhs.net - The author needs to be certain that the proposed information is not duplicating existing trust patient information.

+- All new items of patient information are reviewed by one of our Patient Information Review Groups.
+The groups consist of staff and members of the public who volunteer their services as patient information reviewers.
+The reviewers are looking at the item's readability and whether it is in keeping with the Trust's patient information policy. - Existing items coming up to their 3 year review that need only minor changes are reviewed by the team, while those requiring major changes are reviewed by the Patient Information Review Groups. - Feedback will be put into a clear format and sent to you for consideration.
 You will need to review the content and accept or reject the changes and respond to any comments/queries made.
-When the content has been finalised, your item will be formatted into a Word document in line with the Trusts' patient information template - The final PDF version will be sent to you for approval and when we have this, your item will be made available online for ordering and from the print company contracted to the Trust.

-All items need to be reviewed within 3 years, before the review due date expires or sooner if there are any information changes
+When the content has been finalised, your item will be formatted into a Word document in line with the Trusts' patient information template. - The final PDF version will be sent to you for approval and when we have this your item will be made available online for ordering from the print company contracted to the Trust. - All items of patient information will be uploaded onto the Trust website in A4 format, for ease of printing when needed.
+To view the Patient Information leaflets, type the following text into your web browser www.gloshospitals.nhs.uk/your-visit/patient-informationleaflets/ - All items need to be reviewed within 3 years.
+Reminders will be sent out by the Patient Information team 4 months before the review due date expires.